Kiaella/simple_shell/README.md

 This is a team project titled simple shell.
-It was done by Chidera and Omotayo
+It was done by Chidera and Omotay